 A professional profile picture is a must.
 Something that makes you look approachable but serious enough to reflect that you are an expert in your field.

 Complete every section of your LinkedIn profile.

 It's easy to do, providing you have an email that comes from the company domain as one of your confirmed addresses on your LinkedIn profile.

-In the 2017 version of LinkedIn, you no longer have the same restrictions for sending connection requests but it is still a good idea to personalise your connection invitation by adding a note.
+It is a good idea to personalise your connection invitation by adding a note.
 Say how you know them or where you met.
 Explain why you want to connect - what's in it for them?
 You have 300 characters.
 Make them count!
 Never say 'I saw that you viewed my profile...' even if you did.
 It looks and sounds creepy and is very unimaginative.

 There are over 2 million groups on LinkedIn and each member is allowed to join 50 of them.
 Join as many as you can.
 This is a great way to be able to see and contact business people who are not in your network.

 Choose a few main groups in your industry but focus your attentions on groups that contain your target customers... or which are discussing things that you are passionate about.